Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Proofs of our theoretical results for our adaptive-confidence DW model

-We now prove \cref{thm:effgraph_DW}, which is our main effective-graph result for our adaptive-confidence DW model.
-It states that, almost surely, the effective graph for our adaptive-confidence DW model eventually has edges only between adjacent nodes in the same limiting opinion cluster.
+We now prove \cref{thm:effgraph_DW}, which is our main result about effective graphs in our adaptive-confidence DW model.
+It states that, almost surely, an effective graph in our adaptive-confidence DW model eventually has edges only between adjacent nodes in the same limit opinion cluster.